Feeling helpless increases environmental stress because the human brain struggles most with problems it cares about but cannot influence.

 But it’s emotionally unsustainable.

-Mistake 2: Comparing Individual Effort to Global Metrics
+Comparing Your Daily Effort to Global Outcomes

 Reading global climate statistics and then comparing them to your own recycling habits creates a distorted scale.